 I anticipate giving an overall GPA of approximately 3.25 across all my students but that may be adjusted up or down depending on class performance.
-All students are pooled together for grading.
+Both sections are pooled together for grading.

-The deadline for dropping from a finance course is different from the University drop deadline for undergraduates.
+The deadline for dropping a finance course is different from the University drop deadline for undergraduates.
 If an undergraduate student drops after that date, a "W" will appear on his or her transcript.
-Make sure you know that date if you are an undergraduate.
+Make sure you know that date if you are contemplating dropping.